SergioMorelo/pyaodbc/README.md

 ```

+### Additional information
-## Additional information on the py-library interface is inside `pyaodbc.pyi`
+Additional information on the py-library interface is inside `pyaodbc.pyi`